 But none of this would really matter if it weren’t for the film’s exceptional cast and music.
 Julie Andrews may not look that convincing as a man (much like Renate Müller in the original movie, who at least had the advantage of being shot in black and white), but she sells it with incredible conviction.
 James Garner, on the other hand, is perfect as the confused macho man, while Alex Karras offers a touching layer to the gay bodyguard Bernstein.
 And if Lesley Ann Warren makes us laugh out loud with a character clearly inspired by Marilyn Monroe (there is even a moment when her dress is lifted by the wind), Robert Preston seems to be having a hell lot of fun as Toddy, uttering priceless lines such as “Oh, God… there’s nothing more inconvenient than an old queen with a head cold” and stealing the show with a sensational final sequence.

-Nominated for seven Academy Awards and winner of only one (for best music), Victor Victoria is a modern classic that impresses with a handful of wonderful songs and great choreography (like in the delicious jazz number).
+Nominated for seven Academy Awards and winner of only one (for best music), Victor/Victoria is a modern classic that impresses with a handful of wonderful songs and great choreography (like in the delightful jazz number).
 In 1995, it was adapted into a Broadway musical.
 Those out there interested in watching an intelligent comedy for adults, don’t look any further.
-Here you have a perfect example of audacity made in the 1980s.
+Here is a perfect example of audacity made in the 1980s.